laiaaa0/htc_vive_tracker_ros/Readme.md

 # Hand eye calibration

-Use the functions from [ethz-asl/hand_eye_calibration](https://github.com/ethz-asl/hand_eye_calibration)
+Use the functions from [HandEyeMatlab](https://gitlab.iri.upc.edu/lfreixas/HandEyeCalibrationMatlab)

-This will generate a file calibration.json, which is similar to the one found [here](cfg/calibrationHandEye.json).
-This file contains HAND-EYE transformation.
-The scripts also generate two aligned_...csv files, which are the tf poses aligning the time.

-Take these three files and call the function in the class HandEyeHelper, as follows

-    HandEyeHelper hand_eye_helper;
-    hand_eye_helper.GetBaseFromFilePaths("cfg/calibrationHandEye.json","cfg/aligned_tf_poses_wam.csv","cfg/aligned_tf_poses_tracker.csv");

-This returns a transform, you can then print it and add it to your launch file
+This returns the two transforms (base-world and hand-eye) , you can then print it and add it to your launch file

+Check the launch file [example](launch/publish_wam_chaperone_link.launch)

 # Tracker axis